 Poolside at the Beach Club on the property was the perfect place to relax and read.
 I decided to read the first of the St. Simon’s Trilogy by Eugenia Price called The Lighthouse when we were there.
 I love historical fiction and it was fun to get perspective on the building of the local lighthouse on St. Simon’s Island.
 Since we were there in February, we really did feel like we had the place to ourselves and I think we were a bit spoiled with the exclusivity!

-I am already dreaming and scheming up a reason to visit again.
+Overall, it was a wonderful trip and I am already dreaming and scheming up a reason to visit again.